J-Uptegraph/CORI/README.md

 # 🤖 Meet C.O.R.I.
 **[Cooperative Organizational Robotic Intelligence]**

-C.O.R.I. is a modular, ROS 2–based home assistant robot designed to assist with household tasks.
+C.O.R.I. is a modular, ROS 2–based home assistant robot designed for household tasks like laundry.
 This personal robotics R&D project lays the groundwork for real-world autonomy and home integration.

 > _"I want AI to do my laundry and dishes so I can do my art and writing, not to do my art and writing so I can do my laundry and dishes."_